-Since 2012, Federal Law requires states and MPOs to maintain performance-based decision making for their transportation plans, specifically for Federal-Aid Highway Program funded projects (Appendix 8).
-The BIL continues this tradition.
+Since 2012, Federal Law requires states and MPOs to maintain performance-based decision making for their transportation plans, specifically for Federal-Aid Highway Program funded projects.
+Metroplan's full report on performance measures can be found in Appendix A. The BIL continues this tradition.